luminovang/documentation/commands/novakit.md

 #### View File

 To create a utility class for your application use the below example command.
-The class will be saved in `/resources/views/`
+The class will be saved in `/resources/Views/` or `/app/Modules/<module>/Views/` for HMVC application.

 ```bash
 php novakit create:view "blog"
 ```

-> To create a view file in a subdirectory in `/resources/views/` folder, use flag `--dir "mySubDir"`
+> To create a view file in a subdirectory in `/resources/Views/` folder, use flag `--dir "mySubDir"`

 ***